IHS COVID-19 Vaccine Plan

 Q: Do facilities need to purchase an ultra-cold freezer?

 The CDC is not advising the purchase of an ultra-cold freezer.
-If a COVID-19 vaccine requires ultra-cold storage, it will be shipped directly from the manufacturer in containers that can maintain ultra-cold temperatures for 10 days from the time of shipping and they may be recharged with pelletized specialty dry ice every five days up to three times.
+For COVID-19 vaccine requiring ultra-cold storage, it will be shipped directly from the manufacturer in containers that can maintain ultra-cold temperatures for 30 days from the time of delivery if recharged with pelletized specialty dry ice within 24 hours of delivery, and then, every five days up to 30 days.
 The ultra-cold COVID-19 vaccine can also be stored for up to five days at two to eight degrees Celsius (refrigerated temperatures).
 Ultra-cold COVID-19 vaccine will be shipped with minimum order quantity of 975 doses in the early phases of distribution.